mbarnett/monkeypaw/README.md

 Monkey Paw
 ==========

-Hold The Paw And Make a Wish
+Hold the Paw and Make a Wish
 ----------------------------

 Right now, the only thing the paw will do for you is make a dummy Rack middleware